Schneekirche

 The Schneekirche is a church made annually from snow in Mitterfirmiansreut, in the district of Freyung-Grafenau in Bavaria, Germany.

 History

 In 1911, a group of villagers in Mitterfirmiansreut got the idea to build a snow church in protest that the church officials did not give them money to build one.
-The 1910-1911 winter had left a lot of snow, so they went to work in February.
+The 1910–1911 winter had left a lot of snow, so they went to work in February.
 Men and women worked to cut out snow blocks for their church.
 The finished ice church was 14m long, 7m wide and 4m high.
-The first worship was held on the 28th of March, 1911.
+The first worship was held on 28 March 1911.
 The church gained attention internationally, and the group began to receive donations for construction of a stone church.